m0ru/bak/04_solution.md

 * separation of concerns
   * suitability for collaboration
   * reusability of code
-* move processing to client / minimal number of requests (justification for js-apps)
+* move processing to client / minimal number of requests (justification for JS-apps)
 * networking
 * optimize page load:
   * less http-requests -> bundling